Azure-Samples/azure-search-knowledge-mining/workshops/Module 1.md

 ## Index Definition
-In this step, you are designing your Azure Cognitive Search index.
+In this step, you are designing your Azure AI Search index.
 This is an important and powerful part of the index build process as you select the types of Analyzer(s) you want to use and make determinations on features such as which fields and data will be retrievable, filterable, sortable, and searchable.

 1. Give your index a name like *clinical-trials-small*